 This week was the 50th Anniversary of Earth Day.
-Launched as part of NASA’s “Earth Day at Home” programming and The Lego Group’s #LetsBuildTogether initiative, the Build a Planet one-day challenge was aimed at highlighting the space agency’s role in studying and preserving Earth while helping families to celebrate Earth Day while at home and apart in response to the coronavirus pandemic.
+As a result, NASA launched “Earth Day at Home” programming and The Lego Group’s #LetsBuildTogether initiative.
+The Build a Planet one-day challenge was aimed at highlighting the space agency’s role in studying and preserving Earth while helping families to celebrate Earth Day and tackle climate change during the coronavirus pandemic.

 Climate change represents the biggest challenge to the future of humanity and the life-support systems that make our world habitable.
 Every country in the world needs to step up with urgency and ambition.
 The Paris Agreement deals with greenhouse-gas-emissions mitigation, adaptation, and finance.
 Accumulation in the atmosphere of greenhouse gases, especially those resulting from humans burning fossil fuels, has been found to be the predominant cause of global warming and climate change.